hashicorp/terraform-provider-hcp/docs/resources/vault_radar_secret_manager_vault_dedicated.md

 ### Optional

-- `access_read_write` (Boolean) Indicates if the auth method has read and write access to the secrets engine paths.
+- `access_read_write` (Boolean) Indicates if the auth method has read and write access to the secrets engine.
 Defaults to false.
+Set this to true if you want to copy secrets to this secret manager as part of remediation process. (see https://developer.hashicorp.com/hcp/docs/vault-radar/remediate-secrets/copy-secrets)
 - `approle_push` (Attributes) Configuration for AppRole Push-based authentication.
 Only one authentication method may be configured. (see [below for nested schema](#nestedatt--approle_push))
 - `kubernetes` (Attributes) Configuration for Kubernetes-based authentication.
 Only one authentication method may be configured. (see [below for nested schema](#nestedatt--kubernetes))
 - `project_id` (String) The ID of the HCP project where Vault Radar is located.
 If not specified, the project specified in the HCP Provider config block will be used, if configured.